rdappel/courses/pages/version-control-essentials/index.md

 repo: https://github.com/rappel/courses
 ---

-# Version Control Essentials
+# Week 1 - Introduction to Version Control

-## Week 1 - Introduction to Version Control
+Summary: You’ll learn the basics of version control, how to navigate the command line, and set up your first local Git repository.

 [Introduction to Git](/appel/version-control-essentials/intro-to-git)